zslomo/x_crawler/README.md

 - urllib3==1.22
 ## warning
 - Don't modify the delay function
 - Don't use multithreading
+- Don't use distributed system
-- crawling with virtuous
+- Crawling with virtuous